 What reasonable alternatives were presented?
 Outline the reasons for selecting these alternatives Were any alternatives labelled as not reasonable - what was the reasoning?
-Outline the reasons for selecting the preferred approach of these sites were then subjected to sustainability appraisal.
-The sites which scored 'red' in the overall conclusion were considered to be 'unreasonable options' for potential allocation in the Plan.
-As such these sites have not been included as part of the SA.
-These rejected sites and their reasons for rejection were included at Appendix 1 of the Issues and Options 2 Part 2 document (Cambridge Final SA for Submission to the Secretary of State (July 2013, URS Limited)- para 4.4.19)
+Outline the reasons for selecting the preferred approach

+the overall conclusion were

+considered to be 'unreasonable

+options' for potential allocation in

+the Plan.
+As such these sites

+have not been included as part of

+the SA.
+These rejected sites and

+their reasons for rejection were

+included at Appendix 1 of the

+Issues and Options 2 Part 2

+document (Cambridge Final SA

+for Submission to the Secretary

+of State (July 2013, URS

+Limited) - para 4.4.19)